rexresearch.com

 oscillator circuit 32.

-amplifier in discrete form.
-The amplifier buffers the modulation signal
+non-inverting amplifier in discrete form.
+The amplifier buffers

-20 from the selective filter 47 and provides necessary modulation
+the modulation signal 20 from the selective filter 47 and provides

-signal amplitude and current drive to the AM modulator and power
+necessary modulation signal amplitude and current drive to the AM

-that the gain of modulation signal buffer amplifier 35 is substantially
+contemplates that the gain of modulation signal buffer amplifier

-programmable control of the level of power applied.
+37, thus permitting programmable control of the level of power

 The carrier oscillator 32 is constructed around carrier oscillator

-Frequency (RF) carrier frequency of 27 MHz.
-Other embodiments of the
+Radio Frequency (RF) carrier frequency of 27 MHz.
+Other

-invention also contemplates that carrier frequency produced by carrier
+contemplates that carrier frequency produced by carrier oscillator

-oscillator 32 is variable and controllable by microprocessor 21 by use
+32 is variable and controllable by microprocessor 21 by use of

 would be accomplished, for example, by use of high frequency

-divider circuit to produce a controlled carrier frequency signal.
+clock divider circuit to produce a controlled carrier frequency

 Carrier oscillator 32 produces on carrier signal line 36 a carrier